Kainzor/Self-study/CCNA/Study notes/CLI/readme.md

      - The enable secret password will not be affected

-The more secured method is by using "Enable secret" command.
+The more secured method is by using "Enable secret password" command.
 That way you'll have a much better encryption for your password.
  - Once enable secret is enabled, it negates the type 7 password  or "service password-encryption" since it's superior.
  - You have a much better password encryption with "enable secret" and is suggested to always use that.